garrandall/popular-music-data/tracks/moon-walk-part-1-joe-simon.md

 Alright now
 Let's do it one more time
 Are you ready
-Alright, here we go, hmmm
+Alright, here we go, hm
 Right foot
 Left
 Pick up some rocks